MAX Power Mining Corp.

 Exploration Area: Genesis Trend

-Genesis, adjacent to a large industrial corridor, is a 300-mile-long trend that features dozens of Natural Hydrogen targets.
+Genesis, adjacent to a large industrial corridor, is a 475-km long trend that features dozens of Natural Hydrogen targets.
 It’s defined by hydrogen-prone source rocks deep in the subsurface and an all-important “Salt Barrier” (trap, seal) that appears to have allowed for the accumulation of Natural Hydrogen gases across a very broad area.

-1.3 Million Acres of Exploration Permits
+2 Million Acres of Exploration Permits

 5.7M